 Mean score of companies in the Paper Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, International Paper Company reported significant greenhouse gas emissions, totalling approximately 6,270,000,000 kg CO2e for Scope 1, 2, and 3 emissions.
-Specifically, Scope 1 emissions were about 6,270,000,000 kg CO2e, while Scope 2 emissions reached approximately 2,570,000,000 kg CO2e.
-The company’s Scope 3 emissions were notably higher, at around 21,350,000,000 kg CO2e, which includes categories such as capital goods and end-of-life treatment of sold products.
-International Paper has set ambitious climate commitments, aiming for a 35% absolute reduction in greenhouse gas emissions across all scopes by 2030, using 2019 as the baseline year.
+In 2024, International Paper Company reported total greenhouse gas emissions of approximately 6,270,000,000 kg CO2e for Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions accounted for about 6,270,000,000 kg CO2e, while Scope 2 emissions were approximately 2,570,000,000 kg CO2e.
+The company’s Scope 3 emissions were significantly higher, totalling around 21,350,000,000 kg CO2e, which includes categories such as purchased goods and services (approximately 4,006,000,000 kg CO2e) and end-of-life treatment of sold products (approximately 6,247,000,000 kg CO2e).
+International Paper has set ambitious climate commitments, aiming for a 35% reduction in absolute greenhouse gas emissions across all scopes by 2030, using 2019 as the baseline year.
 This target includes a specific reduction of 32.8% for Scope 1 and 2 emissions and 35.7% for Scope 3 emissions.
-Additionally, the company has pledged to achieve net zero emissions by 2030 for both Scope 1 and Scope 2 emissions.
-The company has also made strides in reducing emissions at specific facilities, such as a 39% reduction in GHG emissions at its Rome, Georgia containerboard mill from 2019 to 2022, as part of a $2.36 million project.
-Furthermore, International Paper is investing in new natural gas power boilers at its Cedar River, Iowa mill, which are expected to reduce GHG emissions by approximately 25%.
-Overall, International Paper's climate strategy aligns with industry standards and reflects a commitment to sustainability and reducing its carbon footprint in the forestry and paper products sector.
+The company is also committed to achieving net-zero emissions by 2030 for both Scope 1 and Scope 2 emissions.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect International Paper's dedication to sustainable practices within the forest and paper products sector.
+The company is actively working to implement strategies that will help mitigate its climate impact, including investments in more efficient energy sources and technologies.

 Access structured emissions data, company-specific emission factors, and source documents